apache/pulsar/site2/docs/functions-runtime.md

 This ensures the two different Function Workers use distinct sets of topics for their internal coordination.

-### Configure standalone Functions Worker
+### Configure standalone functions worker

-When configuring a standalone Functions Worker, you need to specify a few properties in order for the Functions Worker to be able to communicate with the broker.
+When configuring a standalone functions worker, you need to specify a few properties in order for the functions worker to be able to communicate with the broker.
 This requires many of the same properties to be set that the broker requires, especially when using TLS.

 The following properties are the baseline of what is required: